 ENCQOR 5G launches first public mmWave service in Canada

-TORONTO, Oct.
-23, 2019 /CNW/ - Through the latest network upgrade, ENCQOR 5G is proud to announce a truly revolutionary accomplishment.
+MONTREAL, Oct.
+23, 2019 /CNW Telbec/ - Through the latest network upgrade, ENCQOR 5G is proud to announce a truly revolutionary accomplishment.
 Canada's first publicly accessible 5G mmWave service is now live at Invest Ottawa, and will be rolled out to the other ENCQOR 5G sites in Quebec and Ontario in the coming weeks.

 "Our government is pleased to be a partner in providing opportunities for companies to develop technological advances to improve mobile broadband function and access," said Ontario Minister of Economic Development, Job Creation and Trade Vic Fedeli.
 "We are committed to a five-year, $315 million plan to expand broadband and cellular service across Ontario."